by Lewis Pulsipher

 purposeful action.

-spell-like power can work in
+No magick spell or spell-like power can work in

 or traverse the area

-of effect for the next five rounds.
+of effect for the next 5 rounds. <include illusions?>

-Paralysis.
-Those failing to save
+Those failing to save are paralyzed for

-are paralyzed for the next 1-6
+the next 1-6

 turns